Mayan themes for education

 Books to help improve the health of everyone: in Guatemala, Mexico, Honduras and the rest of the world

-If you eat grains, green leaves, roots instead of salt-filled, sugar-filled junk food, your health will be improved noticeably.
+If you eat grains, green leaves, roots instead of salt-filled, sugar-filled junk food, your health will improve noticeably.
 We at FLAAR (USA) and FLAAR Mesoamerica (Guatemala) have been working on making lists of every single edible flower, stem, stalk, root, fruit, nut, vegetable of trees, bushes, vines and other plants of Guatemala.

-So books on every major species of tree, flower, plant (especially edible or utilitarian plants of Mexico, Guatemala, Belize, Honduras)
+Books on every major species of tree, flower, plant (especially edible or utilitarian plants of Mexico, Guatemala, Belize, Honduras)

 Books on all the fascinating friendly insects: Butterflies, Moths, Beetles

-Books to teach about pollinators (for kids, parents, grandparents)
+Books about pollinators (for kids, parents, grandparents)

 Books to help children learn not to kill animals, trees, insects, etc.